BananZza1998/PPT_python/README.md

 # PPT_python
-Here is how I created presentation in python
+Here is how I created presentation in python (Useful for frequent reporting)